 1. Who is your audience?

-Determining your audience group helps you present yourself in the way your customers understand your activity, and avoid mixed reactions and confusion.
+Determining your audience group helps you present yourself in the way your customers understand your actions, and avoid mixed reactions and confusion.
 Ask yourself if your clients can relate to your sector or industry just by the look of your logo.
 It will point you in their eyes in the exact direction you want them to look.
-And once you establish a connection with your audience through your logo, you’re half way there!
+And once you establish a connection with your audience through your logo, you’re halfway there!

 2. Will it look good in black & white, on prints and other formats?

-Clarity and simplicity in a logo often ensure your brand will work on any condition.
+Clarity and simplicity in a logo often ensure your brand will work in any condition.
 A golden rule: try to see if your logo still works using only black & white or gray-scale.